 The hike was spectacular, just to put it in simple terms.

-When the organizers asked of about complaints and areas of development in planning the hike, there was simply nothing to complain about.
 Each and every hiker there admired the initiative taken by Decathlon and thanked them.
-The main thing according to me was, not a single hiker, even if he/she was slow, they were not left behind.
+The main thing according to me was, not a single hiker, even if he/she was slow, were left behind.
 We went together, came together, like a real team.
 We pushed each other at hard times, we made friends and that’s what made this hike memorable.

 1. Powerful Head Torch. (since it was a night hike)